axelerant/testimonials-widget/readme.txt

 Widgets display content sans `wpautop` formatting.
 This means there's no forced paragraph breaks unless the content specifically contains them.
 If needed, you can enable `wpautop` via the "Keep whitespace?" option.

-The single testimonial view supports image, source, title, location, email, company and URL details with optional Review schema.
+The single testimonial view supports image, author, title, location, email, company and URL details with optional Review schema.

 = Features =